Samuela31/Team-Try--Personalized-Learning-Paths/README.md

 Note-

-1)Ensure that tables, records, and triggers given in instructions.txt are executed in your MySQL database.
+1)Queries used to create tables, records, and triggers are given in instructions.txt and executed in MySQL database.

 2)Output folder contains screenshots of application run successfully in local system.